-- Demonstrate that they are equipped with the necessary skills and personal attributes to enter into a ministry of counselling.
+- Demonstrate the necessary skills and personal attributes to enter into a ministry of counselling.

 - Demonstrate that their practice of counselling meets the highest Christian and professional ethical standards.

 - Have met the basic academic course requirements to gain professional recognition as a member of the Professional Association of Christian Counsellors and Psychotherapists (PACCP), the Canadian Counselling and Psychotherapy Association (CCPA) and the Canadian Professional Counsellors Association (CPCA).

 I. Core (12 credit hours)